Event-Triggered Active Disturbance Rejection Control for Uncertain Random Nonlinear Systems: Concluding remarks

 \section{Concluding remarks}

-In this paper, the event-triggered active disturbance rejection control (ADRC) is first addressed for uncertain stochastic systems.
-The controlled systems with lower triangular structure are subject to nonlinear unmodeled dynamics, bounded noise, and colored noise in large scale, whose total effects are regarded as a stochastic total disturbance (extended state).
-An event-triggered extended state observer (ESO) is designed for real-time estimation of the stochastic total disturbance, and then an event-triggered controller comprised of an output-feedback controller and a compensator is designed for output-feedback stabilization and disturbance rejection for the controlled systems.
-Rigorous theoretical proofs are given to obtain both mean square practical and almost surely practical convergence of the ADRC's closed-loop under two respective event-triggering mechanisms, validated by some numerical simulations.
+In this paper, event-triggered ADRC has been first addressed for a class of uncertain random nonlinear systems.
+The controlled systems with lower triangular structure are subject to nonlinear unmodeled dynamics, bounded noise, and colored noise in large scale, whose total effects are treated as a random total disturbance.
+An event-triggered ESO has been designed for real-time estimation of the random total disturbance, and then an event-triggered controller composed of an output-feedback controller and a compensator has been designed for the output-feedback stabilization and disturbance rejection for the controlled systems.
+Rigorous theoretical proofs have been given to obtain both the mean square practical convergence and almost surely practical one of the ADRC's closed-loop under two respective event-triggering mechanisms, validated by some numerical simulations.
+Potential interesting problems to be solve are the design and convergence analysis of periodic event-triggered ADRC for uncertain random nonlinear systems and the comparison of its communication efficiency with the one of the strategy proposed in this paper.